15-17 September 2021

 Moderator: Maria Koomen, Lead of Open Governance Network for Europe

-In this session, European political foundations will present their partnerships for democracy in the Eastern Partnership country of Georgia.
-Together with Georgian counterparts, they will reflect on their activities and draw lessons for international democratisation efforts.
+In this session, ENoP member organisations – from three different political families – will present their partnerships for democracy in the Eastern Partnership country of Georgia.
+Together with their Georgian partner organisations they will reflect on their activities and draw lessons for international democratisation efforts.
 How do the different European and Georgian foundations operate in Georgia?
 How do they evaluate their programmes?
 And how does the political context affect democratisation initiatives?